engwbc/gatk_pipeline/README.md

 As indicated in the overview schematic, the pipeline utilises CPU parallelisation to improve computing speed by splitting genomic regions into smaller intervals and running them as multiple processes simultaneously.
 I found that the pipeline runs faster, reducing total processing time by approximately 48% on average across various runs (Figure 1), compared to a non-parallelised pipeline.
 However, these savings will depend on the complexity of your sample, your CPU speed, and system load while running the pipeline.

 ![runtime_plot](misc/runtime_plot.png)
 *Figure 1: Comparison of walltime in minutes between normal and parallelised workflows for different types samples with percentage change indicated.
-Multilane WGS 30X Human refers to a sample sequenced with 4 lanes and converted to VCF with `multilane_fastq2vcf.sh`.
-1/20 and 1/50 denote fractionated sequences obtained by running `seqkit split2` in which the sample was split into 20 parts and 50 parts, respectively.*
+Multilane WES refers to a human sample sequenced with 4 lanes and converted to VCF using `multilane_fastq2vcf.sh`.
+1/20 and 1/50 denote fractionated sequences obtained by `seqkit split2` to simulate a genome split into 20 and 50 parts, respectively.*

 Most tasks utilise multithreading by default (e.g., `HaplotypeCaller` uses 2 threads for IntelHMM), here I explicitly refer to running tasks **in tandem** by assigning a specific amount of CPU cores.
 For instance, `HaplotypeCaller` is set to run simultaneously three times (`parallel --jobs 3`), by default this roughly equates to using [3 CPU cores per job](https://www.gnu.org/software/parallel/parallel_tutorial.html#number-of-simultaneous-jobs).
 As each CPU core typically contains 2 threads each, this corresponds to using 6 threads for `HaplotypeCaller`, therefore the system will use approximately 3 cores/6 threads in total.